rquad-rgb/statistical-modeling-health-data/README.md

 # Statistical Modeling of Health Data

+## Data
+The dataset used in this project was provided for academic purposes and is not publicly available.
+The analysis is included to demonstrate statistical modeling techniques.

 ## Overview
 This project analyzes relationships between body composition variables using statistical modeling techniques in R.